Seeking outside assistance from an IT company can help you confidently regain business productivity after a catastrophe

 While disaster recovery systems are an important part of the business continuity process, there are many other elements that go into a comprehensive BC plan, like cross-training employees, workspace redundancies, and more.

 Your network technology changes every day.
 You must ensure that as you add new applications and create new data, your DR system remains as impactful and dependable as when it was first created.
 That’s why DR maintenance and testing are such crucial pieces of IT support.

 There are two popular types of DR test: tabletop or paper tests and disaster recovery simulations.
 Choosing the right type of test will depend on your workloads, the size of your organization, and the complexity of your IT systems.

 There are other forms of DR testing as well, such as cutover and failover tests, which may be suitable for some mission critical systems, but are not very common among small and midsized business.
 The takeaway is that no matter which test is right for your organization, don’t let it fall by the wayside.
 It’s a critical part of good disaster preparation and can make the difference between success and failure when catastrophe strikes.

-We provide businesses in Albany, New York and Charlotte, North Carolina with all the skills and experience they need to build and maintain a successful DR system.
+We provide businesses in Albany, New York, Charlotte, North Carolina, and Bluffton, South Carolina with all the skills and experience they need to build and maintain a successful DR system.
 If you don’t have a DR system yet, feel like it’s not scaling with your growing business, or have any other DR-related issues, let us know.
 Our friendly team of engineers loves answering questions and helping businesses achieve greater confidence with their technology.